rJunx/ZTV/README.md

 ztv-gae : google app engine application

 Google app engine require Java se 7.
-So the ztv-core and ztv-gae depense on Java 7.
+So the ztv-core and ztv-gae depend on Java 7.

 All the project are based on eclipse mars.